 Sending money in Gmail is as easy as sending any other attachment.
 Just tap on the attachment icon and choose whether you want to send or request money.

 Recipients are able to receive or request money right from the email itself—without having to install another payment app.
 They can arrange for money they receive to go directly into their bank account.
 Either way, it’s completely free for both of you.

-Since I wrote this, my local bank in Netherlands, launched a mobile wallet app that uses the NFC on the mobile to make a payment, really interesting solution, you can make contactless payments with your Android app.
+Since I wrote this, my local bank in the Netherlands, launched a mobile wallet app that uses the NFC on the mobile to make a payment, a really interesting solution, you can make contactless payments with your Android app.

 What’s your thoughts about mobile payment apps,